 Tony Cooper and I met (initially phone calls & later visits) as part of the research I was doing for the Men in the Shed & especially John Worthington Harder.
-Tony & John flew together in 64 Squadron, each becoming Flight Commanders – Tony of “A” Flight & John of “B” Flight – though on occasions, they each also led the whole squadron on missions.
+They flew together in 64 Squadron, each becoming Flight Commanders.
+Tony of “A” Flight & John of “B” Flight – though, on occasions, they each also led the whole squadron on missions.

-During one of their flights over Normandy, John was shot down & eventually ended up held by the Germans overnight, having spent several days evading capture, in the small wooden shed that evolved into what we have here and as part of that research, I was given Tony’s address by John Harder’s wife & our correspondence & friendship began.
+During one of their flights over Normandy, John was shot down.
+After several days evading capture John ended up in German hands.
+This led to him being held in the small wooden shed that evolved into what we have here.
+As part of the MITS research, I was given Tony’s address by John Harder’s wife & our correspondence & friendship began.

-The reason for this friendship stemmed back to when they both flew Spitfires in 64 Squadron, RAF, flying missions over the North Sea on the lookout for German convoys, interdiction raids into France & the Low Countries and, of course, in direct support of the Allied Landings on D Day & the subsequent fighting in Normandy & thereafter.
+The reason for this friendship stemmed back to when they both flew Spitfires in 64 Squadron, RAF.
+Flying missions over the North Sea on the lookout for German convoys.
+Interdiction raids into France & the Low Countries.
+As well as, in direct support of the Allied Landings on D Day & the subsequent fighting in Normandy.
 It was on one of the Normandy flights that John was shot down by German flak.

-On one occasion, returning from a mission over the North Sea, the engine of John’s Spitfire blew up & he had to bail out & spent 5 hours in the North Sea!
-This would have been a far worse outcome had Tony not led the squadron back out, having refuelled, to look for John and, having found him, flew in circles around his location until an RAF “Crash boat” arrived to drag a rather soggy young man out of the sea…
+On one occasion, returning from a mission over the North Sea, the engine of John’s Spitfire blew up.
+He had to bail out & spent 5 hours in the North Sea!
+This would have been a far worse outcome had Tony not led the squadron back out, having refuelled, to look for John.
+They found him, and then flew in circles around his location until an RAF “Crash boat” arrived to drag a rather soggy young man out of the sea…